UCBerkeleySETI/hpguppi_proc/README.md

 ./readraw_init.sh ubf
 ```

 The output is written to filterbank files which for now can be analyzed with plot\_waterfall\_blimpy.py in the post\_processing sub-directory which uses blimpy to generate a waterfall plot.
 The script is run with the filterbank file as the first argument.
 Or to generate plots with more user control, one can use plot\_upchan\_bf\_filterbank\_file.py in the same sub-directory.
 This file requires a little more.
 The variables filename, telescope_flag, mode_flag, and num\_raw\_files, must be changed within the script.
-I would make these variables arguments, but this is made difficult with a remote connenction in VS code using Jupiter notebook to enable plotting.
+I would make these variables arguments, but this is made difficult with a remote connenction in VS code using Jupyter notebook to enable plotting.

 In the near future, the beamformer will be optimized to increase the computation speed.
 It's still a little slow.